Why Comparison Feels Automatic — A Deeper Look at Why You Can’t Stop

 If that sounds familiar, you might be experiencing what I call comparison anxiety.

-Comparison itself is not harmful.
-In a healthy system, seeing someone else succeed is simply information.
+Comparison itself is not the problem.
+In a more stable system, seeing someone else succeed is simply information—it doesn’t immediately turn into pressure.

 “They moved faster.”